 18 And when he had spoken to me, I fell into a deep sleep with my face to the ground.
 But he touched me and made me stand up.
 19 He said, “Behold, I will make known to you what shall be at the latter end of the indignation, for it refers to the appointed time of the end.
 20 As for the ram that you saw with the two horns, these are the kings of Media and Persia.
 21 And the goat is the king of Greece.
 And the great horn between his eyes is the first king.
 22 As for the horn that was broken, in place of which four others arose, four kingdoms shall arise from his nation, but not with his power.
 Daniel 8:15-22 (TEV)

-Gabriel would return on the scene five hundred years after Daniel and three hundred years after Alexander the Great to appear before Mary, the mother of Jesus.
-This visitation would lead to the appearance of Jesus on earth, who would be born both fully God and fully human.
-Jesus’ mission for His first visit to earth would be to spread the good news of His coming kingdom of heaven, attested to by His great miracles, and to atone for the sins of all believers worldwide through His death on the cross and resurrection from the dead.
+The angel Gabriel would return again, five hundred years after Daniel, and three hundred years after Alexander the Great, to appear before Mary, the mother of Jesus.
+This later visitation would lead to the appearance of Jesus on earth, who would be born to Mary, both fully God and fully human.
+Jesus’ mission for His first visit to earth would be to spread the good news of His coming kingdom of heaven, as attested to by His many great miracles.
+He would finish His work by atoning for the sins of all believers, worldwide, through His death on the cross and resurrection from the dead.
+The gospel writer, Luke, gives us an account of Gabriel’s second visit.

 26 In the sixth month the angel Gabriel was sent from God to a city of Galilee named Nazareth, 27 to a virgin betrothed to a man whose name was Joseph, of the house of David.
 And the virgin’s name was Mary.
 28 And he came to her and said, “Greetings, O favored one, the Lord is with you!”
 29 But she was greatly troubled at the saying, and tried to discern what sort of greeting this might be.
 30 And the angel said to her, “Do not be afraid, Mary, for you have found favor with God.
 31 And behold, you will conceive in your womb and bear a son, and you shall call his name Jesus.
 32 He will be great and will be called the Son of the Most High.
 And the Lord God will give to him the throne of his father David, 33 and he will reign over the house of Jacob forever, and of his kingdom there will be no end.”
 Luke 1:26-33 (ESV)